makotarifa/spring-boot-3-template-java-21/README.md

 ```

 This builds the `app` image using the multi-stage Dockerfile and starts the app on port 8080.

+This builds the `app-runner` image using the multi-stage Dockerfile and starts the app on port 8080.

 Example endpoints (AppTest):